freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 390.1

 Give your file executable permissions so you can run it like the other one.
-It's the `chmod` command.
+It's the `chmod` command with the `+x` flag.

 #### HINTS